 From then on I aspired not to power.
 However, I and later my children, had almost as strong a claim to the throne of England as King James I did.

 According to the will of Henry VIII, Ferdinando (my brother) was second-in-line heir to Elizabeth I following after his mother.
 But he predeceased his mother by two years and the queen by nine years.
 Wikipedia

 I was right after my brother Ferdinando in the order of being heir to the throne of England.
 However, that was only according to the wishes of Henry VIII.
 That meant that thousands of other men would have challenged it.
-One did by killing my brother Ferdinando.
+One did by killing my brother Ferdinando in 1594.
 I would have been on that same short list unless my identity was kept a secret, which it was.

 The most fun I had was as Anne Vavasor and I got to be one of Queen Eizabeth five Lady's of the bedchamber.
 (See how I became one in my QE section). and read about the fun I had in my official capacity as the Queen's personal secretary.